sageseid/sageseid/README.md

 ### 💬 About Me

-I am an experienced iOS developer with a passion for creating beautiful and user-friendly mobile applications.
+I am an experienced native mobile developer with a passion for creating beautiful and user-friendly mobile applications.
 Over the past 5 years, I have worked on various projects ranging from simple apps to complex enterprise solutions.
 My expertise lies in Swift, Objective-C, and iOS frameworks such as UIKit, Core Data, and Core Animation.